wwite-p-l/.github/profile/README.md

 ## wwite pty Ltd
 ## website https://cumesh.au
 # About CuMesh
-CuMesh is an advanced web native engine for dynamic operational management and data integrity, governance and security
+CuMesh is an advanced web native engine for dynamic operational management and data integrity, governance and security.

+Online systems and software design needs have evolved beyond yesterday’s IT technology and data transaction component designs.

+CuMesh design addresses large scale operational systems and how they can be evolved into secure operations and intelligence platforms.
+CuMesh enables the journey from yesterday's siloed data architecture into tomorrow’s IT, real time information infrastructure and decision based world - quickly, visibly and economically

+CuMesh solves the complexities, costs, time and risks of large scale operational, transactional back-office IT systems and their transformation.

+## CuMesh:
+CuMesh is designed to address legacy system transformation and greatly reduce the costs and risks of the transformation process.
+We do this by providing an out-of-the-box Proof-of-Concept platform that can converge legacy and future online user and application requirements.

+renews internet access and infrastructure systems with a self-governed, trusted nodal 'smart fully functional' web - IoT application engine meeting the challenge of limited, fragmented and insecure internet technologies, and can deliver shared, collaborative, national infrastructures.

+takes on board accessibility, privacy, cyber security, PKI and formalised roles (digital trust), systems management, digital asset management and multi party governance systems.

 # An operations and intelligence centre
 Dynamic real time capture of data, enabling critical management of complex sites and missions

-CuMesh delivers a common data environment for dynamic management of infrastructure, assets, IoT applications establishing the data framework for compliance and reporting requirements and enabling dynamic real-time management of complex site and mission operations and information

 # Breakthrough technology:
 CuMesh is a globally advanced meshed, multi node, multi chain, elastic block size digital asset trusted credential system